 Afternoon in Dublin – Lunch Stop

-Opened in the height of the Irish recession, Brother Hubbard felt like an experiment for the owners who didn’t know if they’d survive the year.
+Opened at the height of the Irish recession, Brother Hubbard felt like an experiment for the owners who didn’t know if they’d survive the year.
 The restaurant has gone from strength to strength, serving a popular brunch/lunch menu.

 Locked Up: Kilmainham Gaol – Amazing Dublin Attraction